openspace42/aenigma/README.md

 You can now become a Patreon supporter of the project starting at only $1/month, and access our priority support, custom features rapid development requests [then made available for eveyone of course], and help ensure that aenigma is always on the bleeding edge of features offered by ejabberd and the XMPP world.
 Help us out and join our Patreon community [here](https://www.patreon.com/aenigma_xmpp).
 Thank you in advance!

-* [2018-12-25] Find us at 35C3 on 2018-12-27 16:00 | ChaosZone Stage for a talk about aenigma [link](https://cfp.chaoszone.cz/35c3/talk/GEBZBY/)

-* [2018-12-12] aenigma has been added on prism-break.org as the preferred option in the messaging servers section! [link](https://gitlab.com/prism-break/prism-break/merge_requests/2065)

 ## Features

 * **state of the art configuration** always updated with the latest functionalities and best practices for every ejabberd version